 This post may contain affiliate links.
 Please read my disclosure.

-This air fryer whole chicken is our go-to for busy weeknights, and the hands off nature of this sous vide whole chicken is perfect for entertaining!
+Also, this air fryer whole chicken is our go-to for busy weeknights, and the hands off nature of this sous vide whole chicken is perfect for entertaining!

-Why this recipe works
+Why you'll love this recipe

 - Adding some chopped pancetta adds savory flavor, but the crispy bits of pork belly also add amazing texture!